 Continuum of Care Data Dashboards

-Data is critical in understanding the experience of homelessness in our community.
-Collecting information regarding the needs and successes of persons experiencing homelessness in Indianapolis is essential to identifying and implementing strategies to ensure homelessness is rare, brief and nonrecurring.
-The Indy CoC utilizes dashboards to examine this crucial information.
-The information in these dashboards is sourced from the Homeless Management Information System (HMIS) and the Point-in-Time (PIT) Count.
+needs and successes of persons experiencing homelessness in Indianapolis is essential to identifying and implementing strategies to ensure homelessness is rare, brief, and nonrecurring.
+The Indy CoC utilizes the dashboards below to examine

 If you have questions about the system as a whole, please email info@chipindy.org.